vsklad/cgraph/readme.md

 [![Build Status](https://travis-ci.org/vsklad/cgraph.svg?branch=master)](https://travis-ci.org/vsklad/cgraph)

+NOTE: CGraph functionality is made part of [CGen](https://github.com/vsklad/cgen).
+Respectively, further updates to the functionaity if any will be published in that repository.

 ## Description

 Translating [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) problems into [CNF](https://en.wikipedia.org/wiki/Conjunctive_normal_form) results in formulas that are usually too large and complex for unaided human perception.
 Representing a [CNF](https://en.wikipedia.org/wiki/Conjunctive_normal_form) formula as a graph can be an effective means of demonstrating and analysing its structure, particularly if accompanied by graph visualization.